Boundary pairs associated with quadratic forms: Examples

 The resolvent difference of $H_a$ and $\HDir$ (the latter is still decoupled) can be expressed by a Krein-type formula, and $H_a$ converges to $\HDir$ in norm resolvent sense as $a \to \infty$.
-Moreover, the associated \DtN operator of $(\Gamma,\HSaux)$ associated with $\qf h_a$ is $\Lambda_a(z)=\Lambda(z)+a$.
+Moreover, the associated \DtN\ operator of $(\Gamma,\HSaux)$ associated with $\qf h_a$ is $\Lambda_a(z)=\Lambda(z)+a$.

 This situation is closely related to a model called \emph{leaky graph} (see the overview article~\cite{exner:08}).
 Note that in the situation of a leaky graph, one has $X=\R^2$ and $a < 0$ (this needs some modifications of our arguments).
 Moreover, some faces may be non-compact with finitely many adjacent edges, some of them having infinite length.
+One is interested e.g.\ in the asymptotic behaviour of the negative eigenvalues as $a \to -\infty$.
+If the graph is just a curve embedded in $\R^2$, then the asymptotics are typically of the form $\lambda_k(a)=-a^2/4 + \mu_k + \Err(\abs a^{-1} \ln \abs a)$ where $\mu_k$ is the $k$-th eigenvalue of a Schr\"odinger operator on the curve with (negative) potential given by the curvature of the curve in the plane. \emph{Only very few results are known} if the curve is replaced by a graph.
+In particular, it would be very interesting to relate $\mu_k$ with the above defined \DtN\ operator (or any other related one) on the graph (see~\cite[Sec.~7.13]{exner:08}).

-In~\cite{kuchment-kunyansky:02} (see also the references therein), Kuchment and Kunyansky consider the above-mentioned operator $H_a$ appearing as the limit operator in the analysis of photonic crystals supported on a hexagonal lattice $\Gamma$ embedded in $X=\R^2$.
+In~\cite{kuchment-kunyansky:02} (see also the references therein), Kuchment and Kunyansky consider the above-mentioned operator $H_a$ appearing as the limit operator in the analysis of \emph{photonic crystals} supported on a \emph{periodic} (hexagonal) lattice $\Gamma$ embedded in $X=\R^2$.
 As in our approach, they reduce the eigenvalue problem for $H_a$ to an eigenvalue problem for $\Lambda(z)$.
 Then they investigate the nature of the operator $\Lambda(z)$ on $Y$, and try find a good candidate of a \emph{differential} operator on $Y$ being close to the \emph{pseudo-differential} operator $\Lambda(z)$.
-This problem is still not yet completely understood and we believe that our method helps to analyse the problem further. \end{remark}
+This problem is still not yet completely understood. \emph{We believe that our method helps to analyse these problems further.} \end{remark}